-This situation has led to low awareness on the way the technologies changed overtime and the increasingly concerning ways into which we, and particularly our data became the product.
-There is an ongoing debate, but the need of generating "critical audiences" (we borrow the concept from Daan Kolkman), in the sense of people prepared to deal with the oddities (using a euphemism!) of automated, data-driven systems.
+This situation has led to low awareness on the way the technologies change overtime and the increasingly concerning ways into which we, and particularly our data became the product.
+There is an ongoing debate, but it appears to us that it is central to generate "critical audiences" (we borrow the concept from Daan Kolkman), in the sense of people prepared to deal with the oddities (using a euphemism!) of automated, data-driven systems.
 Higher awareness means the ability to avoid, hack, or report inappropriate terms of service, enacting participatory mechanisms from the civil society or the public space to discuss, contest or repair damages.